Amy Acker

 Amy Louise Acker (born December 5, 1976) is an American actress.
 She is best known for starring as Winifred Burkle and Illyria on the supernatural drama series Angel (2001–2004), as Kelly Peyton on the action drama series Alias (2005–2006), and as Root on the science-fiction drama series Person of Interest (2012–2016).
 From 2017 to 2019, she starred as Caitlin Strucker on the superhero drama series The Gifted, based on Marvel Comics' X-Men.

 Early life

-Amy Louise Acker was born on December 5, 1976 and raised in Dallas, Texas, to a homemaker mother and a lawyer father.
-She studied ballet and modern dance for 14 years.
-She underwent knee surgery while in high school, ending her ballet career.
-Acker graduated from Lake Highlands High School in Dallas.
-She subsequently earned a bachelor's degree in theater from Southern Methodist University.
+Amy Louise Acker was born and raised in Dallas, Texas.
+Her mother is a homemaker and her father is a lawyer.
+She studied ballet and modern dance for fourteen years, but ended her lessons while in high school after an operation on one of her knees.
+She graduated from Lake Highlands High School in Dallas in 1995, and subsequently earned a bachelor's degree in theater from Southern Methodist University in 1999.

 In her junior year of college, Acker modeled for the J. Crew catalog.
-She received a Bachelor of Fine Arts degree in the same year.
 She worked as a stage actress for several seasons, including a stint at American Players Theatre in Spring Green, Wisconsin.